Winner95/styleguide-action/README.md

 # styleguide-action
-github action for building styleguide based component library, available via github pages
+github action for building styleguide based component library, available via github pages.

+## How to